jacotton/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Wellcome Sanger Isntitute
+- name: Wellcome Sanger Institute
   url: https://www.sanger.ac.uk

 # Short bio (displayed in user profile at end of posts)